protobufjs/protobuf.js/README.md

 There are two possible types of valid messages and the encoder is able to work with both of these:

-* **Runtime messages** (explicit instances of message classes with default values on their prototype) always (have to) satisfy the requirements of a valid message and
+* **Message instances** (explicit instances of message classes with default values on their prototype) always (have to) satisfy the requirements of a valid message and
 * **Plain JavaScript objects** that just so happen to be composed in a way satisfying the requirements of a valid message as well.

 In a nutshell, the wire format writer understands the following types: